Arctic Monkeys: Legacy and influence

 According to Vice, "in Britain at least, Arctic Monkeys have reached a point where they are too enormous, too beloved a force to truly fail" and are probably the UK's biggest, most culturally important band.
-Vice further states that they are "the band that your friends whose music taste can otherwise be described as “Match of the Day-wave” are desperate to see perform live; the band dads and little brothers have in common—simply because throughout their career, they have remained consistent, while their peers in both sound and age have failed to keep similar longevity."
+Vice further states that they are "the band that your friends whose music taste can otherwise be described as "Match of the Day-wave" are desperate to see perform live; the band dads and little brothers have in common—simply because throughout their career, they have remained consistent, while their peers in both sound and age have failed to keep similar longevity."
 English poet John Cooper Clarke praised the band as "the nearest thing" to the Beatles.
 Radio X has also named Arctic Monkeys as one of the best bands of all time.

 Following the success of Whatever People Say I Am, That's What I'm Not, some critics cited the Arctic Monkeys as revolutionising the way people find music as they built a fanbase on the basis of a few demos shared by fans through the internet.
-Critics hugely praised the album for its depiction of youth British Culture and for resurging British indie music that had waned after the 1990s, with NME declaring the Arctic Monkeys "Our Generation's Most Important Band".
+The album was highly praised by critics for its depiction of youth British culture and for resurging British indie music that had waned after the 1990s, with NME declaring the Arctic Monkeys "Our Generation's Most Important Band."

 According to NME, the band's 2013 album AM "became the soundtrack for countless nights out, hook-ups and comedowns in every town and city of this country" by the end of the 2010s.
 Johnny Davis of Esquire wrote, "Every so often, a band emerges to define the times not just for a generation of music fans but for a whole era – the Clash, the Smiths, Oasis, the Strokes.
 Where Arctic Monkeys may be unique is that they have now managed that role twice [with both Whatever People Say I Am, That's What I'm Not and AM]" The co-founder of the band's label Domino Records, Laurence Bell, said "They're the toast of the playground again, every 13-year-old loves them.
 But so do grandads who were into Led Zeppelin.
 It's very rare for a band to come out of the traps so big [with Whatever People Say I Am, That's What I'm Not] and then have another massive moment [with AM].
 It reminds me of The Who and The Stones, where they did some pop singles early on and then moved into an imperial phase."
 Other musicians have praised the band including Led Zeppelin guitarist Jimmy Page, Foo Fighters frontman Dave Grohl, Metallica drummer Lars Ulrich, and rapper RZA.
-Bob Dylan claims to have made "special efforts" to see the band live.
+Bob Dylan says he has made "special efforts" to see the band live, while David Bowie, said they were "a nice solid Brit band."
+Damon Albarn called them "the last great guitar band [...]
+I don't really know if there's anything as good as that since."